jmmontem/DAPP/README.md

-# Reddit-Like-App
+# DAPP
-Using AndroidStudio and Google Firebase, I created an app that is based of reddit
+Using AndroidStudio and Google Firebase, I created an app for discussion and posting event from users